SAP-samples/ui5-exercises-codejam/chapters/2.01-fe-fpm/readme.md

 >- It describes a `LineItem`, which is a collection (array) of data fields (think "columns") suitable to be visualized in a table or list.
 >- The objects of the `LineItem` array are of type `UI.DataField` and therefore simply represent a piece of data.
 Each data field (think "column") has a `Label` and a `Value`, the latter comes directly from our Books entity.
 >
->You can learn more about the structure of annotations in this [document](https://github.com/SAP-samples/odata-basics-handsonsapdev/blob/annotations/bookshop/README.md).
+>You can learn more about annotations in this [document](https://github.com/SAP-samples/odata-basics-handsonsapdev/blob/annotations/bookshop/README.md).

 </details>